jgphilpott/polyconvert/README.md

 # Intro

 Convert is a library of functions for converting between different units of measurement.
 It currently supports 13 top level categories each with several different scales and units of measurement within.
-Also, the project currently only supports JavaScript but it would be desirable to add more languages in the future.
+Also, the project currently supports JavaScript only but it would be desirable to add more languages in the future!
+If you find this tool useful you may also like this [abbreviations gist](https://gist.github.com/jgphilpott/12783015d68e056e54252355d75b41a9) and this [formating gist](https://gist.github.com/jgphilpott/787659ac4ea57a9971da58a76191079b) to help you turn your converted values into legible strings.

 # Contents